Skip to main content

 1. Initialize a Project

-Create a new project with a hello world example:
+Create a new project with hello world examples:

 # Create a new directory and initialize MXCP